caolan/chicken-ldap-bind/README.md

 the OpenLDAP library.
 This is no a complete binding to the OpenLDAP library and only covers the authentication use-case.

+Requires OpenLDAP / libldap and liblber to be installed.

 ## API

 #### (ldap-initialize uris #!optional (version 3))